Sauna Burn Calories

 The Bottom Line:

-The bottom line is that if you burn 1800 calories a day doing nothing and then burn an additional 900 calories doing a 15-minute sauna session, then the total number of Calories Burned in Sauna session is equal to the total number of kilocalories burned during the day.
-When you’re just starting to reduce weight, a steam bath is a terrific option.
+The bottom line is that if you burn 1800 calories a day doing nothing and then burn an additional 900 calories doing a 15-minute sauna session, then the total number of Calories Burned in a Sauna session equals the total number of kilocalories burned during the day.
+A steam bath is a terrific option when you’re just starting to reduce weight.

 Leave a Reply